positlabs/lightpaintlive/README.md

 keyboard shortcuts
 -------

-TODO: list them

 FAQs
 ========

-It's not working!?
+It's not working!
 -----
 If the app isn't working, make sure Chrome is up to date.
 Open chrome and go to chrome://chrome to ask it to update itself.

 Make sure the webcam is plugged in, and test to see if it works (https://apprtc.appspot.com).
 If it fails, then try updating the drivers for your webcam.

 How can I use a different webcam?
 -----
-In Chrome, go to chrome://settings/content and find the Media section.
-Select your camera.
+In Chrome, go to chrome://settings/content, find the Media section, and select your camera.

 Can I use a DSLR with LPL?